zhlcbri/PlagiarismDetection/README.md

 # PlagiarismDetection

 This is a command-line program that performs plagiarism detection using a N-tuple comparison algorithm allowing for synonyms in the text.

+Since this program/algorithm may end up being used in other context such as a website, asynchronous methods are adapted to ensure UI responsiveness when I/O files are very large.

 Input format: